What Alice Forgot is a contemporary fiction novel by Liane Moriaty.

-The first surprise is that she is a class parent and hosting a social for the parents of her child who is in kindergarten on the night of her release from the hospital.
-Elisabeth tries to help her change the location of the event, but in the end, she gives up and simply agrees to host the social to avoid last-minute confusion.
-She had already made all the arrangement and it was a catered event.
+The next surprise for Alice on arriving home is that she is a class parent in kindergarten and is supposed to host a social for parents that night, at her home.
+Elisabeth tries to help her change the location of the event, but in the end, Alice gives up and simply agrees to host the social to avoid last-minute confusion.
+She had already made all the arrangements for a catered event.

 Meeting the Family

 Alice has a few days of reprieve before she meets her children because it’s Nick’s weekend with them.
 She explores Madison’s and Olivia’s rooms to learn about them.
 Tom has a notice on his door to keep out.